chenxingqiang/secret-learn/doc/modules/feature_extraction.rst

     the same feature.

-  For example, the following snippet uses ``chardet`` (not shipped with jax-sklearn, must be installed separately) to figure out the encoding of three texts.
+  For example, the following snippet uses ``chardet`` (not shipped with secret-learn, must be installed separately) to figure out the encoding of three texts.
   It then vectorizes the texts and prints the learned vocabulary.
   The output is not shown here.